-On 27 February 2017, former Champion Jockey Richard Dunwoody MBE will embark on the longest fundraising challenge he has ever undertaken – to walk the length of Japan, covering a distance of 2,000 miles.
+On 27 February 2017, former Champion Jockey Richard Dunwoody MBE embarked on the longest fundraising challenge he has ever undertaken – to walk the length of Japan, covering a distance of 2,000 miles.

 Text: RDSU88 £5 to 70070 (you can change the donation amount to make it either £1, £2, £3, £4, £5 or £10)

-His journey, the equivalent of a marathon a day for three months, will take him across a variety of terrains from Cape Sata on the southern tip of Kyushu to Cape Soya, the northernmost point of Hokkaido.
-He will walk totally unsupported, either camping overnight in a tent or staying in minshuku (very simple, traditional guest houses).
+His journey, the equivalent of a marathon a day for three months, took him across a variety of terrains from Cape Sata on the southern tip of Kyushu to Cape Soya, the northernmost point of Hokkaido.
+He walked totally unsupported, either camping overnight in a tent or staying in minshuku (very simple, traditional guest houses).

-Richard is undertaking this enormous challenge to raise money for Sarcoma UK: the bone and soft tissue cancer charity.
+Richard took on this enormous challenge to raise money for Sarcoma UK: the bone and soft tissue cancer charity.
 The charity has personal relevance because his nephew George (21) who represented Great Britain at the Junior World Rowing Championships in 2014, is currently undergoing treatment for sarcoma.

-On what promises to be an incredible journey through this spectacular country, Richard will regularly update a photographic diary of his challenge and write a blog about the immense physical challenges he faces, as well as his social and cultural experiences.
+RIcahrd made an incredible journey through this spectacular country and kept a Facebook diary about the immense physical challenges he faced, as well as his social and cultural experiences.

 - 27 February start day from Cape Sata